katgit/BU-tiCrypt/FAQ-internal.md

 **Q: The VM was restarted and I lost the scripts/software I installed.
 What happened?**

 - Anything not saved onto the mounted drives will be lost when the VM restarts.
 A fresh VM image is loaded when the VM is powered on or restarted.
+- TODO:  Add the general files paths of where the Drives are mounted.

 ---